Kashmiri handicrafts

 Kashmiri handicrafts is a traditional art of Kashmiri people and artisans who make, craft, and decorate objects by hand.
-Srinagar, Ganderbal, and Budgam are the main districts in central Kashmir which have been making handicrafts products since ages.
-The rest of its districts, including Srinagar, Ganderbal, and Budgam are best known for its cultural heritage which extends handicraft industry in Jammu and Kashmir, India.
+Ganderbal, and Budgam are the main districts in central Kashmir which have been making handicrafts products since ages.
+The rest of its districts, including Srinagar, Ganderbal, and Budgam are best known for their cultural heritage which includes the handicraft industry in Jammu and Kashmir, India.
+Embroidery is an integral part of many Kashmiri handicrafts, shawls, carpets and Kashmiri ladies pheran are adorned with intricate embroideries or flower styles made of thin metal threads and this kind of embroidery is known as 'Tille' in Kashmiri language.
+Embroidery work is done by both men in women in the region conventionally.